braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/braze_templates/lapsing_user.md

 ### Step 5: Customize your Canvas

-Now we’ll build our Canvas by customizing the templated steps:
+Now, we’ll build our Canvas by customizing the templated steps:

 1. Customize the first email that will send to all users who haven’t visited our app in over 30 days.
 For our use case, we’ll customize an email that tells users they’ll unlock new perks when they visit our app today.